-- 1. 'foreign direct investment' means investments of any kind by a foreign investor aiming to establish or to maintain lasting and direct links between the foreign investor and the entrepreneur to whom or the undertaking to which the capital is made available in order to carry on an economic activity in a Member State, including investments which enable effective participation in the management or control of a company carrying out an economic activity; - 2. 'foreign investor' means a natural person or an undertaking of a third country, intending to make or having made a foreign direct investment; - 3. 'screening' means a procedure allowing to assess, investigate, authorise, condition, prohibit or unwind foreign direct investments; - 4. 'screening mechanism' means an instrument of general application, such as a law or regulation, and accompanying administrative requirements, implementing rules or guidelines, setting out the terms, conditions and procedures to assess, investigate, authorise, condition, prohibit or unwind foreign direct investments on grounds of security or public order;
+- (1) 'foreign direct investment' means an investment of any kind by a foreign investor aiming to establish or to maintain lasting and direct links between the foreign investor and the entrepreneur to whom or the undertaking to which the capital is made available in order to carry on an economic activity in a Member State, including investments which enable effective participation in the management or control of a company carrying out an economic activity; - (2) 'foreign investor' means a natural person of a third country or an undertaking of a third country, intending to make or having made a foreign direct investment; - (3) 'screening' means a procedure allowing to assess, investigate, authorise, condition, prohibit or unwind foreign direct investments; - 'screening mechanism' means an instrument of general application, such as a law or regulation, and accompanying administrative requirements, implementing rules or guidelines, setting out the terms, conditions and procedures to assess, investigate, authorise, condition, prohibit or unwind foreign direct investments on grounds of security or public order;

-- 5. 'foreign direct investment undergoing screening' means a foreign direct investment undergoing a formal assessment or investigation pursuant to a screening mechanism; - 6. 'screening decision' means a measure adopted in application of a screening mechanism; - 7. 'undertaking of a third country' means an undertaking constituted or otherwise organised under the laws of a third country.
+- (5) 'foreign direct investment undergoing screening' means a foreign direct investment undergoing a formal assessment or investigation pursuant to a screening mechanism; - (6) 'screening decision' means a measure adopted in application of a screening mechanism; - (7) 'undertaking of a third country' means an undertaking constituted or otherwise organised under the laws of a third country.

-Article 3 Screening mechanisms of Member States
+Screening mechanisms of Member States

-- 1. In accordance with the provisions of this Regulation, Member States may maintain, amend or adopt mechanisms to screen foreign direct investments in their territory on the grounds of security or public order . - 2.
+- 1. In accordance with this Regulation, Member States may maintain, amend or adopt mechanisms to screen foreign direct investments in their territory on the grounds of security or public order. - 2.
 Rules and procedures related to screening mechanisms, including relevant timeframes, shall be transparent and not discriminate between third countries.
 In particular, Member States shall set out the circumstances triggering the screening, the grounds for screening and the applicable detailed procedural rules. - 3.
 Member States shall apply timeframes under their screening mechanisms.
-The screening mechanisms shall allow Member States to take into account the comments of other Member States referred to in Article 6 and 7 and the opinion of the Commission referred to in Articles 6, 7 and 8.
+The screening mechanisms shall allow Member States to take into account the comments of other Member States referred to in Article 6 and 7 and the opinions of the Commission referred to in Articles 6, 7 and 8.

-- Confidential information, including commercially-sensitive information, made available to the Member State undertaking screening shall be protected. - 5.
-Foreign investors and undertakings concerned shall have the possibility to seekrecourse against screening decisions of the national authorities. - 6.
-Member States with a screening mechanism shall maintain, amend or adopt measures necessary to identify and prevent circumvention of the screening mechanisms and screening decisions. - 7.
-Member States shall notify to the Commission their existing screening mechanisms by [...]
-(INSERT DATE: 30 days of the entry into force of this Regulation) at the latest.
-Member States shall notify to the Commission any amendment to an existing screening mechanism or any newly adopted screening mechanism within 30 days of entry into force of the screening mechanism or its amendments at the latest. - 8.
-No later than three months after notifications referred to in paragraph 7, the Commission shall make publicly available a list of Member States' screening mechanisms.
-The Commission shall keep the list up to date.
+- 4. Confidential information, including commercially-sensitive information, made available to the Member State undertaking the screening shall be protected. - 5.
+Foreign investors and the undertakings concerned shall have the possibility to seek recourse against screening decisions of the national authorities. - 6.
+Member States which have a screening mechanism in place shall maintain, amend or adopt measures necessary to identify and prevent circumvention of the screening mechanisms and screening decisions. - 7.
+Member States shall notify the Commission of their existing screening mechanisms by ...
+[30 days after the entry into force of this Regulation].
+Member States shall notify the Commission of any newly adopted screening mechanism or any amendment to an existing screening mechanism within 30 days of the entry into force of the newly adopted screening mechanism or of any amendment to an existing screening mechanism. - 8.
+No later than three months after having received the notifications referred to in paragraph 7, the Commission shall make publicly available a list of Member States' screening mechanisms.
+The Commission shall keep that list up to date.

-Factors that may be taken into consideration by the Member States or the Commission
+Factors that may be taken into consideration by Member States or the Commission